mavenium/PyEditorial/README.md

 ### Features

 - Has a "Blog" section to create and edit a blog + Blog Category
-- Has a "Videocast" section to create and edit a videocast + Videocast Category
+- Has a "Video Cast" section to create and edit a video cast + Video cast Category
 - Has a "Podcast" section to create and edit a podcast + Podcast Category
 - Has a "Skill" section to create and edit a skill
 - Has a "CONSTANCE" Section to manage dynamic Django settings (Blog title, Social Networks links and ...)
 - Displays the list of Blog posts as paged in archive
-- Displays the list of Videocast as paged in archive
+- Displays the list of Video cast as paged in archive
 - Displays the list of podcast as paged in archive
 - Used "Django Admin" to manage all models
 - Used "Editorial" theme by HTML5 UP
 - Used "Sqlite" to create DB
 - Used "CKEditor"
+- Translation ready

 ------------
 ### Screenshots